ajfriend/h3llo_gorld/readme.md

 brew install go
 ```

-Create the `values.go` file as in the example (also included here),
+Create the `values.go` file as in the example (also included in this repo),
 and then run:

 ```
 go run values.go
 ```

+That should confirm that you can compile and run
+basic `go` programs.

 ## Get `h3-go`ing

-Next, there's some `go` package management stuff.
+Next, there's some `go` package management stuff so our example program `h3example.go` can find the `h3-go` package.

 Run: